kawiraaa/tb-analysis/README.md

 ---

 ### 7. Comorbidities vs Treatment Failure
-Insight: Patients with comorbidities such as HIV and diabetes show higher failure rates, indicating increased clinical complexity and risk
+Insight: Patients with diseases like HIV or diabetes are more likely to have treatment failure because their conditions make recovery harder.

 ```sql
 SELECT Comorbidities, Final_Treatment_Outcome,